-Learn these shortcuts and practise using them when you do mock exams and practise questions.
-You want to commit them to muscle memory.
+Learn these shortcuts and practise using them when you do mock exams and practice questions as you need to commit them to muscle memory.

-Aim to start your preparation at least 8 weeks before your UCAT exam date.
-This will give you enough time to prepare for the exam whilst balancing your other commitments, including school study and work experience.
+Aim to start your preparation at least eight weeks before your UCAT exam date.
+This will give you enough time to prepare for the exam while balancing your other commitments, including school study and work experience.

 Give yourself a target number of questions to answer and mocks to do.

-Let’s say you want to do all 21 of Medify’s Full Mock exams and 40 Mini Mocks.
-At a rate of 3 per week, it will take you 20 weeks to finish your preparation.
-And that’s a minimum.
+Let’s say you want to do all 24 of Medify’s full mock exams and 40 mini-mocks.
+At a rate of three per week, it will take you 21 weeks to finish your preparation (and that’s a minimum).

 That would be an intense schedule, and most people learn better when information has a chance to sink in.
-Leaving time between mocks helps you learn between attempts.
-Be sure to balance quantity and quality in your revision strategy.
+Leaving time between mocks helps you learn between attempts, so make sure to balance quantity and quality in your revision strategy.

-Many students prepare for less than 20 weeks, and often just for 4-6 weeks, but you need to make an honest assessment of your abilities.
+Many students prepare for less than 21 weeks, and often just for four to six weeks, but you need to make an honest assessment of your abilities.